 - and sequestration.

-Degeneration is where the nucleus pulposus is no longer in a nice contained area but rather is oozing into the layers of annulus fibrosis.
-The oozing hasn’t gone far but the nucleus pulposus is no longer contained.
+This stage is when the nucleus pulposus is no longer in a contained.
+Instead it is oozing into the layers of annulus fibrosis.

-Prolapse is when the nucleus pulposus is pushing all the way out to the last layers of the annulus fibrosis.
-It hasn’t left the confinement of the disc but its close.
+Prolapse is when the nucleus pulposus pushes all the way out to the last layers of the annulus fibrosis.

 Extrusion is when nucleus pulposus has left the confinement of the annulus fibrosis.
 This is the state where nucleus pulposus can physically start interfering with surrounding structures.

-Finally sequestration is when the nucleus pulposus has left the confinement of the annular fibrosis and has broken off into little pieces.
+Sequestration is the most severe.
+The nucleus pulposus has left the confinement of the annular fibrosis and has broken off into little pieces.
 These pieces can travel and cause interference with the surrounding structures.

-When a disc undergoes derangement it was believed that it actually pinched a nerve causing pain.
-Although that can be the case with some types of derangement, in general the pain associated with disc derangement comes from the inflammatory response of the body to the change in structure.
-The inflammation occurs around the deranged disc and then the nerve and other pain sensitive structures become irritated, causing pain.
+In rare cases, disc derangement actually pinches a nerve causing pain.
+Usually, the pain associated with disc derangement comes from the inflammatory response of the body to the change in structure.
+Inflammation occurs around the deranged disc, causing the nerve to become irritated.
+This in turn causes pain.

 What are the symptoms of a herniated disc?

 Some people have herniated discs and do not demonstrate any symptoms.
-However when symptoms do arise they are different depending on location of the herniated disc.
+Symptoms differ depending upon location of the herniated disc.